Greene seat, 2 Democratic primaries among top US House races

 MARJORIE TAYLOR GREENE

 Marjorie Taylor Greene once speculated that Jewish-controlled space lasers sparked California wildfires.
-She also baselessly argued that two Muslim congresswomen weren’t “really official” because they didn’t take their oath of office on a Bible.
-And she once yelled through a congressional office mail slot, challenging New York Rep. Alexandria Ocasio-Cortez to “get rid of your diaper” and “talk to the American citizens.”
+She baselessly argued that two Muslim congresswomen weren’t “really official” because they didn’t take their oath of office on a Bible.
+And she once taunted New York Rep. Alexandria Ocasio-Cortez through a congressional office mail slot, challenging the progressive lawmaker to “get rid of your diaper” and “talk to the American citizens.”

 And that was all before voters in northwest Georgia decided to elect the fringe conservative and conspiracy theory monger to Congress in 2020.

-Now in her first reelection campaign for a solidly red district in northwest Georgia, Greene is facing a handful of challengers, including health care consultant Jennifer Strahan, who pitched herself as a “no-nonsense conservative” alternative to Greene.
+Now in her first reelection campaign for a solidly red district in northwest Georgia, Greene is favored to beat a handful of challengers.

 MINNESOTA ‘DUMPSTER FIRE’